amgorelik/amgorelik.github.io/_posts/2018-12-11-treating-people-well.md

 Wouldn't that be a great world for everyone?

-And how different is that world from ours?
+And is that world really so different from ours?

 Just keep working on your karma.